michelp/cryptoalgebra/README.md

 ## Blocktime Addressing of Blocks, Transactions, and Outputs

 The bitcoin blockchain is an immutable record of past transactions.
 This immutability confers onto it a *total order* of blocks, transactions, and outputs.
-This order is exploited by CoinBLAS by storing the rows and columns of matrices *in the same immutable order*.
-For the purposes of CoinBLAS, this order is called "Blocktime," not to be confused with the concept of how long it takes for the network to produce new blocks often referred to as Block Time, which isn't very interesting in this context so I'm repurposing the word.
+This order is exploited by storing the rows and columns of matrices *in the same immutable order*.
+This order is called "Blocktime," not to be confused with the concept of how long it takes for the network to produce new blocks often referred to as Block Time, which isn't very interesting in this context so I'm repurposing the word.

 Matrices are two-dimensional and typically have dimensions denoted by "M by N".
 Each value has a row and column index into the matrix within the "keyspace" of *M by N*.
-By convention in GraphBLAS these indexes are called `I` and `J`.
-The `I` index can be thought of as the id of the start of the edge, and the `J` id of the end.
+We refer to these as `i` and `j`.
+The `i` index can be thought of as the id of the start of the edge, and the `j` id of the end.
 In SuiteSparse these values are 60-bit unsigned integers.
 The maximum index is the extension constant `GxB_INDEX_MAX` which is 2 to the 60th power (1152921504606846976) for SuiteSparse.

-GraphBLAS has a cool trick where you can use the whole `2**60` keyspace: because matrices are *sparse* they only allocate enough memory to store their elements.
+Sparse matrices allow you can use the whole `2**60` keyspace: because matrices are *sparse* they only allocate enough memory to store their elements.
 The MxN are just guardrails to keep you from going "out of bounds" on your problem, but you can make a matrix that is effectively "unbounded" by setting M and N to `GxB_INDEX_MAX`.
 SuiteSparse won't allocate a zillion entries, it won't allocate anything in fact until you put stuff in it.

-In a sense, this turns a GraphBLAS matrix into an [Associative Array](https://en.wikipedia.org/wiki/Associative_array) which was by design, of course.
+This turns a matrix into an [Associative Array](https://en.wikipedia.org/wiki/Associative_array).

 ![Input Output Adjacency projection](./docs/Blocktime.png)